Understanding OT Monitoring and Its Importance in Modern Industries

 The automation of checks is a streamlined procedure encompassing just three steps:

-On the important of OT monitoring in physical industries, key challenges, emerging trends and best practices to ensure robust security, resilience...
+Importance of OT monitoring in physical industries, key challenges, emerging trends and best practices to ensure robust security, resilience and...

 This guide provides an analysis of the OT security concept, highlighting the unique challenges of protecting industrial systems.